-Budgeted cost: £ 20,000
+Budgeted cost: £ 17,098

 Activity Evidence that supports this approach Challenge number(s) addressed Whole staff training on a range of SEND (including SEMH, behaviour) strategies and approaches with the aim of developing pupils well-being.
 This includes working closely with families and external services.
 Social and emotional learning (SEL) interventions seek to improve pupils' decision-making skills, interaction with others and their self-management of emotions, rather than focusing directly on the academic or cognitive elements of learning (EEF toolkit +4 months).
-5

-Both Targeted interventions and universal approaches can have positive effects (EEF +4 months) Embedding principles of good practice set out in the DfE's 'Improving School Attendance' advice.
+Both Targeted interventions and universal approaches can have positive effects (EEF +4 months) 5 Embedding principles of good practice set out in the DfE's 'Improving School Attendance' advice.
 The school's FAPLO will be used to implement strategies and improve attendance.
-Specifically focus in on PP attendance with the following strategies: • Attendance to be on the agenda at Parents' Evenings • First day calls • Home visits • Penalty fines for extended holidays • Referrals to EWO for pupils at risk of becoming 'Persistent Absentees' The DfE guidance has been informed by engagement with schools that have significantly reduced levels of absence and persistent absence.
+Specifically focus in on PP attendance with the following strategies: • Attendance to be on the agenda at Parents' Evenings • First day calls • Home visits • Penalty fines for extended holidays • Referrals to EWO for pupils at risk of becoming 'Persistent Absentees' • Home visits • Support with referrals to Early Help The DfE guidance has been informed by engagement with schools that have significantly reduced levels of absence and persistent absence.
 DFE research project (2016) showed that pupils with no absence are 1.3 times more likely to achieve EXS or above, and 3.1 times more likely to achieve GD or above, than pupils that missed 10-15 per cent of all sessions.
 3 Support for pupils with their emotional health and well-being including access to counselling services Social and emotional learning (SEL) interventions seek to improve pupils' decision-making skills, interaction with others and their self-management of emotions, rather than focusing directly on the academic or cognitive elements of learning (EEF toolkit +4 months).
-5 Supporting pupils and families to ensure they are not limited to resources and can access a full education, these include: • Subsidised trips and visits to ensure all pupils develop their cultural capital • Subsidised after-school clubs and music lessons • Uniform vouchers All children are provided with stationery and book bags Arts participation approaches can have a positive impact on academic outcomes in other areas of the curriculum (EEF toolkit +3 months Parental engagement has a positive impact on average of 4 months' additional progress.
-It is crucial to consider how to engage with all parents to avoid widening attainment gaps.
-Consider how to tailor school communications to encourage positive dialogue about learning.
-There is some evidence that personalised messages linked to learning can promote positive interactions.
-5
+5 Supporting pupils and families to ensure they are not limited to Arts participation approaches can have a positive impact on academic outcomes in 5 resources and can access a full education, these include:

+- Subsidised trips and visits to ensure all pupils develop their cultural capital - Subsidised afterschool clubs and music lessons - Uniform vouchers other areas of the curriculum (EEF toolkit +3 months\